sap-tutorials/sap-build-apps/tutorials/codejam-04-spa-empty-process/codejam-04-spa-empty-process.md

 >What are the different ways to trigger (start) a process instance?
 >
 >You deployed the process to an environment.
 What is the purpose of an environment?
+>
+>When we created a process project, it asked us to create a process artifact separately.
+Why did it not just automatically create a process artifact?